torvalds/linux/Documentation/arch/x86/x86_64/uefi.rst

 1. UEFI specification:  http://www.uefi.org

-2. Booting Linux kernel on UEFI x86_64 platform can either be done using the <Documentation/admin-guide/efi-stub.rst> or using a separate bootloader.
+2. Booting GNU/Linux kernel on UEFI x86_64 platform can either be done using the <Documentation/admin-guide/efi-stub.rst> or using a separate bootloader.